 And yet in recent years, all sorts of questions have been raised, including the pros and cons of stuffing, basting, and brining a turkey.
 The latter, most of all, is the source of some polemic: after all, while many extol the benefits of brining a turkey, it can seem like a lot of work.
 At the end of the day, many wonder if it's really worth the time, effort, and fridge space brining requires.

-The idea behind the process is relatively simple: soaking the turkey in a salt-based, flavorful solution in order to give it as much flavor, moisture and tenderness as possible before the actual cooking process.
+The idea behind the process of brining a turkey is relatively simple.
+The whole bird is soaked in a salt-based, flavorful solution in order to give it as much flavor, moisture and tenderness as possible before the actual cooking process.
 But is brining a turkey actually useful?
-And if so, is it worth the extra effort on Thanksgiving, when you have tons of other things to consider?
+And if so, is it worth the extra effort at the holidays, when you have tons of other things to consider?